 This blog has been called “an actual blog blog“, “funny, smart, thought-provoking, and an important part of Worcester’s media landscape“, and “an actual big boy and girl conversation taking place online“,and its author has been called a “civic activist and library booster.”

-I also serve on the board of the Friends of Worcester Public Library.
+I used to serve on the board of the Friends of Worcester Public Library.
 Please consider joining!

 My favorite city services are: